The location where Trevor Deely went missing

 03:34:34: It appears as though the "man in black" hears something.
 At that point, he turns around and walks over to the gate (Point 2).

 03:34:43: The man appears at the gate.
 Notably, Deely hasn't appeared yet, even though we saw him walk past "Point 1" 23 seconds earlier.
-This suggests that he stopped somewhere between "Point 1" and "Point 2".
+This indicates that he stopped somewhere between "Point 1" and "Point 2".

 03:35:07: While he is attempting to open the gate, the man in black stands beside him.
-During this timeframe, it appears as though they had a brief conversation.
+During this timeframe, they have a brief conversation.

 Coordinates: 53.332523, -6.252236

-Google Maps Link
+Google Maps

 He looks to his right